learn-the-web/topics/dom.md

 ## Listening to events

-When writing Javascript, responding to events is a big part of what your code does.
+When writing JavaScript, responding to events is a big part of what your code does.
 Your code can either respond to user-triggered events or browser-triggered events.

 ### Events in plain JS

-After selecting an element in Javascript we can listen to events on that element, like a click.
+After selecting an element in JavaScript we can listen to events on that element, like a click.

 ```js
 var btn = document.querySelector('.btn');